otrv4/otrv4/otrv4.md

 This message is created and published to an unstrusted prekey server to allow offline conversations.
-Each Prekey message contains the owner's user profile (which constains a signed shared prekey) and two one-time use ephemeral public prekey values.
+Each Prekey message contains the owner's user profile (which contains a signed shared prekey) and two one-time use ephemeral public prekey values.

 A valid Prekey message is generated as follows: